Bayesian NeRF: Quantifying Uncertainty with Volume Density for Neural Implicit Fields: Experiment

-In \cref{tab:NeRF_dataset}, we show the metric results for RGB images across the five introduced methods.
-The synthetic dataset shows significant performance improvements, while in the real-world dataset, images taken from the scene's forward direction show modest improvements.
-Moreover, settings with fewer training images demonstrate greater performance enhancements than those utilizing the full dataset.
-This outcome indicates that in scenarios where data is limited, the inherent uncertainty within the data becomes more pronounced, making the incorporation of uncertainty into the learning process significantly more impactful.
+In \cref{tab:NeRF_dataset}, we show the RGB image metric results for the six methods.
+The synthetic dataset shows significant improvements, while the real-world dataset shows modest gains for forward-facing images.
+Additionally, settings with fewer training images yield greater performance improvements than those using the full number of images in the dataset.
+This outcome indicates that in scenarios where data is limited, the inherent uncertainty within the data becomes more pronounced, making the integration of uncertainty into the learning process significantly more impactful.

-Although considering uncertainty generally improves performance, the (b) \textit{Color} and (c) \textit{Density} approaches show relatively low performance.
-Particularly in experiments with a constrained number of training images, the (b) \textit{Color} method encounters significant challenges in accurately estimating density.
-This difficulty appears as visual artifacts where objects within the scene, notably illustrated in the chair and drum scene of \cref{fig:res1}, appear faded or even vanish.
-This phenomenon shows the (b) \textit{Color} method's limitations in capturing and reproducing detailed density variations across the scene with limited data.
-In contrast, methods trained by considering uncertainty related to density exhibit markedly improved robustness.
-These approaches successfully mitigate such artifacts, ensuring objects retain their visibility and structural integrity, regardless of the dataset's size.
-This distinction emphasizes the critical importance of accounting for uncertainty in geometric structures, particularly in scenarios where the available data does not comprehensively cover the scene's variability.
+While considering uncertainty generally improves performance, the (b) \textit{Color} and (c) \textit{Density} approaches show relatively low performance, especially with fewer training images.
+The (b) \textit{Color} method struggles to estimate density accurately under these conditions, leading to visual artifacts, such as objects appearing faded or vanishing.
+This limitation highlights the (b) \textit{Color} method's inability to capture detailed density variations with limited data.
+In contrast, methods that account for uncertainty in density demonstrate improved robustness.
+These methods preserve objects' visibility and structural integrity, emphasizing the critical role of managing uncertainty in geometric structures.

-In our experiments with the (c) \textit{Density} method, we found that high volume density values in certain datasets pose challenges for accurate density estimation.
-The accuracy of the method's approximation declines when the model encounters high density values, resulting in less reliable outcomes from the MLE equations.
-Consequently, datasets with elevated density values saw a decline in performance due to inaccuracies in the uncertainty approximation.
-This is particularly evident when comparing performance metrics in \cref{tab:NeRF_dataset}, where the (c) \textit{Density} method underperforms compared to (d) \textit{Color + Density} and (e) \textit{Occupancy} approaches.

-The problems associated with the (b) \textit{Color} and (c) \textit{Density} methods are effectively resolved by integrating these approaches in the (d) \textit{Color + Density} method, which shows significant performance improvements.
-However, while this integrated method amalgamates the strengths of both (b) \textit{Color} and (c) \textit{Density} to enhance performance, it occasionally fails to meet the fundamental assumptions inherent in the (c) \textit{Density} approach.
-This limitation can lead to instances where the integrated method does not perform optimally, particularly in scenarios where the assumptions regarding volume density are not fully satisfied.
-Such discrepancies underscore the method's occasional imperfections, despite its overall advancements.